liamdoan/taxi-booking/README.md

 Demo at: https://splash-cab-booking.vercel.app/

-(On-going) beta version of a car/taxi booking app built with NextJS, Tailwind, MapLibre for map, MongoDB for database.
-Traveling route, price calculation are handled and displayed after user's selection.
-This project is initially for private event, which is suitable for organizations having their own cars/cabs to transport guests and attendees.
+(On-going) beta version of a car booking app for a Private Event, built with NextJS, Tailwind, MapLibre for map, MongoDB for database.
+Traveling route, price calculation are displayed after user's selection.
+This project is suitable for organizations having their own cars/cabs to transport guests and attendees.

-The project has 2 separate views.
-Each view requires access code after a certain amount of time:
+The project has 2 separate views, each requires Access Code after a specific time:

 - client view (users): booking form and map, required Access Code after 10mins.
 - driver view (drivers and admins): tracking ride details, required Access Code after 1 hour.